stavrostzagadouris/stavrossolutions/src/routes/articles/screen.md

 So the idea is you:
 1. ssh in
 2. setup a screen session (see below)
-3. now you can close this terminal window and reconnect later from a completely different device if you wish
+3. now you can close this terminal window and reconnect later from a completely different device if you wish and reconnect to that exact 'screen'
 4. you can also have scripts setup to run at boot in their own screens so that you can hop into them to see what they're doing

 ## 1. Install screen